gdbroman/broman.blog/posts/swe.md

 isNewsletter: true
 ---

-I was recently asked how I discovered computers.
-It put me in a reflective mood, so here we are.

-By the end of this post, you should have a better understanding of what realistic progress looks like for learning software engineering.
-"Realistic," because I discovered coding 9 years ago, but year by year my progress isn’t that impressive.
-Partly because I've had periods of disenchantment with no coding at all.
-Partly because you're not that fast of a learner at 13 years young, especially on your own.

-Here I’m extracting lessons (highlighted in bold) from things I could have done better along the way; maybe they'll save you some time.
-And if you’re thinking about starting, may it shed some light on whether you should.

-I have to admit, I'm not one for looking back.
-But, remembering my situation as a kid, and reflecting on all these steps along the way, helps me see how far I’ve come.
-And with a fresher memory of what I've tried—what has worked and what hasn't—what I've enjoyed and what I haven't—I suspect this little exercise will come to aid future decisions.

-Anyway, this is how I went from knowing zero code to knowing my fair share of Java, JavaScript, Python, Kubernetes, SQL, etc. I hope you find it helpful or encouraging.
-Let's dive in.

-## Year 0: A Personal Computer

 I was 13 years old and no one in my family knew how to code.
 None of my friends knew what it was.
 But I had the privilege of getting a personal computer at this age.

 The reason why I got a personal computer was that my parents felt bad.
 I had informed them of how "every friend at school had an Xbox."
 The half-lie worked, and for my birthday, my parents gave me a personal computer. *"Even better than Xbox,"* they said.
 It was cheaper of course.
 But I can’t complain, because as you might have guessed, this cheap PC led me to programming.